Heroes of Might & Magic: Olden Era: How to Recruit More Units Fast

 Recruitment is city-based, and that matters more than most players expect

-Olden Era’s recruitment mechanics are simple on paper but easy to mismanage in practice.
+Recruitment in Olden Era is simple on paper but easy to mismanage.
 Units come from cities you own, not from your hero out on the road.
-Open an owned city, then recruit through the right-hand panel’s person icon with the + sign, or use City screen → Recruit All if you want the quickest bulk purchase.
+Open an owned city, then recruit through the right-hand panel’s person icon with the + sign, or use City screen → Recruit All for the fastest bulk purchase.

-The important catch is that every creature still needs its prerequisite dwelling.
-If you want cavalry, griffins, or any higher-tier lineup piece, the matching structure has to be built first.
-A grayed-out recruit button usually means one of two things: you do not have the required building yet, or you already exhausted that unit’s current weekly growth.
-Both problems look similar at a glance, which is why players sometimes waste turns assuming they are just short on gold.
+The catch is that every creature needs its prerequisite dwelling.
+Want cavalry, griffins, or any higher-tier piece?
+The matching structure has to be built first.
+A grayed-out recruit button means one of two things: you do not have the required building, or you already exhausted that unit’s weekly growth.
+Both look identical at a glance, which is why players waste turns assuming they are just short on gold.

-There is another small detail that matters in real matches.
-If you recruit without assigning units to a hero, those units stay in the town garrison.
-That is fine for defense, but bad if you need immediate map pressure.
-If you place recruited stacks into the hero row at the bottom of the city interface, they are ready to move instantly.
-This is one of the cleanest ways to keep tempo after a fresh weekly refresh.
+One more detail wins real matches.
+Recruit without assigning units to a hero and they sit in the town garrison — fine for defense, useless for immediate map pressure.
+Drop recruited stacks into the hero row at the bottom of the city interface and they are ready to move instantly.
+That is the cleanest way to keep tempo right after a weekly refresh.

 Week 1 is where your future army count is decided

-If you only remember one thing from this guide, remember this: creature growth is weekly, so your first week build order is not a minor optimization.
-It decides whether your early army scales or crawls.
-Current community breakdowns indicate that building new dwellings before the weekly refresh adds those units to that refresh, which makes the timing of Week 1 construction brutally important.
+If you remember one thing from this guide, remember this: creature growth is weekly, so your first-week build order is not a minor optimization — it decides whether your early army scales or crawls.
+Prioritize structures that put bodies on the board over prestige buildings.

-That means your best early economy management usually looks less glamorous than players want.
-Instead of rushing expensive prestige structures, dump your early resources into dwellings that produce bodies on the board.
-Tier 1 and core support dwellings are especially valuable because they give you the most reliable immediate volume.
+That means your strongest early economy looks less glamorous than you want.
+Dump early resources into dwellings that produce units.
+Tier 1 and core support dwellings give you the most reliable immediate volume.
 You can survive a week without one fancy upgrade.
-You usually cannot survive a week where your rival simply bought more troops than you.
+You usually cannot survive a week where your rival simply fielded more troops.

 • Buy what you can actually field instead of saving for a dream stack that arrives too late.